MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/index.md

 ```xml
 <procedure name="deleteUser" scope="deletePrivilege">
 ```

-A scope can be made of several scope elements, separated by spaces: `scope="element1 element2 element3"`
+* A scope can be made of several scope elements, separated by spaces: `scope="element1 element2 element3"`

-If you do not specify any scope, or use an empty string, the MobileFirst security framework still requires an access token for any incoming request.
+* If you do not specify any scope, or use an empty string, the MobileFirst security framework still requires an access token for any incoming request.

 ### Disabling protection
+The default value of the annotation’s `enabled` element is `true`.
+When the `enabled` element is set to `false`, the `scope` element is ignored, and the resource or resource class is not protected.
 **Disabling protection** allows any client to access the resource: the MobileFirst security framework will **not** require an access token.

+**Note:** When you assign a scope to a resource method that is contained in an unprotected class, the method is protected despite the class annotation, provided you do not also set the enabled element to false in the resource annotation.

 #### Java adapters
 If you want to disable protection, you can use: `@OAuthSecurity(enabled=false)`.